Time Means Everything.

-The next time you have an emergency situation, whether it's a small cut that needs a few stitches or a possible heart attack, you can feel confident that our highly skilled, ACLS certified staff and in-house emergency physicians will treat you effectively, efficiently, and quickly...24-hours a day, every day.
+The next time you have a medical emergency — whether it’s a small cut that needs a few stitches or a possible heart attack — you can feel confident that our skilled, ACLS certified staff and in-house emergency physicians will treat you effectively, efficiently, and quickly 24 hours a day, every day.
 When every minute counts, count on us.

 Why Choose Culbertson?

-If you are in an emergency situation, time is of the essence.
+If you’re experiencing a medical emergency, time is of the essence.
 At Culbertson Memorial Hospital, we realize how serious and scary this may be for our patients.
-Doctors and nurses work together to quickly diagnose you, before completing a plan best equipped for your needs as the patient.
+Doctors and nurses work together to quickly diagnose you before completing a plan best equipped for your needs.

 Signs of a Medical Emergency: